mayah/tinytoml/README.md

 - C++11 libraries.

 I've only checked this library works with recent clang++ (3.5) and g++ (4.7).
 I didn't check this with cl.exe.
+Acutally I'm using this library on my Linux app and Mac app.
+However, I haven't written Windows app yet.

 ## How to use